 The CMWG is responsible for the ongoing administration of the Prescribed Template.
 Each year, the CMWG will require agencies to provide a list of amendments made in the previous 12 months.
 The CMWG will review the amendments and in consultation with Department of Education, Department of Family and Community Services and the Ministry of Health, these agencies will develop the Prescribed Template and recommend any changes to the Procurement Board.
 The Procurement Board will be responsible for approving the recommended changes.

-The Department of Finance, Services and Innovation (DFSI), in conjunction with agencies that fund NGOs to deliver human services, will develop a new location-based reporting process to enhance service planning across NSW.
+The Department of Customer Service (DCS), in conjunction with agencies that fund NGOs to deliver human services, will develop a new location-based reporting process to enhance service planning across NSW.
 NGOs will be consulted on the new reporting process.

 The location-based reporting process will be developed whilst the Prescribed Template is implemented from 1 August 2017.
 Once the reporting process is established, agencies will require NGO service providers to report the:

-This information will be provided to DFSI as an LGA Report as part of the quarterly reporting process for the Human Services Data Hub.
+This information will be provided to DCS as an LGA Report as part of the quarterly reporting process for the Human Services Data Hub.

 Agencies may on a case by case basis seek an exemption from this requirement from the Procurement Leadership Group, based on the nature of the services or the target group/service users.
 A clear basis must be established for an exemption to be considered, noting the fundamental importance of the reporting obligations to assist in the effective management of the State’s significant Human Services expenditure.

 Agencies are responsible for monitoring NGO compliance with this requirement.